Azure/TypeEdge/README.md

     ```
     dotnet new typeedgeapp -n Thermostat -m1 SensorModule -m2 PreprocessorModule -cs "YOUR_IOTHUBOWNER_CONNECTION"
     ```

-2. Build:
+1. Open in VS Code/Visual Studio 2017 and hit F5:

     ```
-    dotnet build Thermostat
+    cd Thermostat
+    code .
     ```

-3. Run:
+    > Note: you can build and run with no IDE, simply by executing the following
     ```
+    dotnet build Thermostat
     cd Thermostat\Thermostat.Emulator
     dotnet run
     ```

     > Note: You should now see the Edge Hub starting up..
 ![](images/IoTEdge.png) .. and the messages flowing in .. ![](images/messages.png)

-    > Congratulations!
-You just created your first TypeEdge application.
+**Congratulations!** You just created your first TypeEdge application.
 Continue reading bellow to learn how to deploy this application to an IoT Device

 ## How it works